Empirical evidence of Large Language Model's influence on human spoken communication

-{From the invention of writing~\citep{goody1963} and the printing press~\citep{dittmar2011,rubin2014}, to television~\citep{putnam2000,jensen2009} and social media~\citep{vosoughi2018}, human history is punctuated by major innovations in communication technology, which fundamentally altered how ideas spread and reshaped our culture~\citep{rogers2003,jarafigueroa2019}.
-Recent chatbots powered by generative artificial intelligence constitute a novel medium that encodes cultural patterns in their neural representations and disseminates them in conversations with hundreds of millions of people~\citep{sorkin2024sam}.
-Understanding whether these patterns transmit into human language, and ultimately shape human culture, is a fundamental question.
-While fully quantifying the causal impact of a chatbot like ChatGPT on human culture is very challenging, lexicographic shift in human spoken communication may offer an early indicator of such broad phenomenon.
-Here, we apply econometric causal inference techniques~\citep{Abadie2010} to 740,249 hours of human discourse from 360,445 YouTube academic talks and 771,591 conversational podcast episodes across multiple disciplines.
-We detect a measurable and abrupt increase in the use of words preferentially generated by ChatGPT---such as \textit{delve}, \textit{comprehend}, \textit{boast}, \textit{swift}, and \textit{meticulous}---after its release.
-These findings suggest a scenario where machines, originally trained on human data and subsequently exhibiting their own cultural traits, can, in turn, measurably reshape human culture.
-This marks the beginning of a closed cultural feedback loop in which cultural traits circulate bidirectionally between humans and machines~\citep{brinkmann_machine_2023}.
-Our results motivate further research into the evolution of human-machine culture, and raise concerns over the erosion of linguistic and cultural diversity, and the risks of scalable manipulation.}
+From the printing press to social media, innovations in communication technology have repeatedly reshaped how ideas spread through human culture.
+Chatbots powered by generative artificial intelligence constitute a new medium, encoding cultural patterns in their neural representations and disseminating them in conversations with hundreds of millions of people.
+Whether these patterns transmit into human language, and ultimately shape human culture, is a fundamental question.
+While fully quantifying the causal impact of a chatbot like ChatGPT on human culture is challenging, lexical shifts in human spoken communication may offer an early indicator.
+Here we show that words preferentially generated by ChatGPT, such as \textit{delve}, \textit{showcase}, \textit{boast}, \textit{intricacies} and \textit{meticulous}, increased abruptly in spontaneous human speech.
+A synthetic-control analysis~\citep{abadie2010} of 737,083 hours of conversation from 824,634 podcast episodes, screened for unscripted speech, causally links this shift to ChatGPT's release.
+The measurable influence on spontaneous speech suggests that humans internalize the lexical choices of large language models (LLMs).
+A preregistered experiment (N = 496) confirms they do, as a brief chatbot interaction led participants to adopt its words as their own, persisting past a distractor task and confirmed in forced lexical choice, indicating entrenchment in the active vocabulary.
+Together these results show that machines trained on human data now feed their own traits back into human language, integrating LLMs into the ongoing processes of cultural evolution \citep{brinkmann2023}.
+This coupling raises concerns about linguistic homogenization~\citep{sourati2026} and the capacity of a few major AI providers for latent cultural influence at scale.